mummysboy/galantsalestracker/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

-## Google Sheets integration (append on upload + quarterly CSV view)
+## Google Sheets integration (append on upload + monthly CSV view)

-You can push every upload into a Google Sheet and automatically maintain a quarterly CSV-style tab that mirrors your quarterly file.
+You can push every upload into a Google Sheet and automatically maintain a monthly CSV-style tab that mirrors your monthly data.
 The app already sends rows when you upload (both CSV and Alpine TXT) if you set two environment variables:

 - `REACT_APP_GS_WEBAPP_URL`
 - `REACT_APP_GS_TOKEN`